filmeu

 Presentation

-In addition to the theorizing that comprises development, from the founding theorists to contemporary ones, and the operationalization procedures that are indispensable in the analysis of social inequalities and the formation of interest groups, this CU will focus on the means and experiences of research with an impact on the analysis of Portuguese society.
+In addition to the theorizing that encompasses development, from founding to contemporary theorists, and the operationalization procedures essential in the analysis of social inequalities and the formation of interest groups, this UC will focus on research methods and experiences with an impact on the analysis of Portuguese society.

 • Code